neutron-org/neutron-tge-contracts/packages/vesting-base/README.md

-# Astroport Vesting
+# Neutron Vesting

-The Vesting contract progressively unlocks VESTED that can then be distributed to LP stakers.
+The Vesting contract progressively unlocks vested that can then be claimed by stakers.

 ---

 ## InstantiateMsg

-Initializes the contract with the description of the VESTED token(cw20/native).
+Initializes the contract with the description of the vested token(cw20/native).

 ```json
 {